dayusun/dayusun.github.io/_pages/about.md

 I obtained my Ph.D. in statistics from the University of Missouri, advised by [Dr. Jianguo (Tony) Sun](https://sunj.mufaculty.umsystem.edu/).
 I earned my [M.Phil.](https://en.wikipedia.org/wiki/Master_of_Philosophy) in statistics from The Hong Kong Polytechnic University, supervised by [Dr. Xingqiu Zhao](https://www.polyu.edu.hk/ama/people/academic-staff/prof-zhao-xingqiu/) and Dr. Zhisheng Ye, and a Bachelor of Science from the same institution.

+## I am looking for potential doctoral students with strong quantitative and computing skills.